pepmartinez/keuss/docusaurus/docs/api/factory.md

 All storage backends support deadletter.
 In `ps-mongo` the move-to-deadletter (as it is the case with other move-to-queue operations) is atomic; in the rest, the element is first committed in the original queue and then pushed inside deadletter.
 :::

+When an element is moved to deadletter, the original headers are kept, and others are added:
+* `x-dl-from-queue`: name of the queue the message was in
+* `x-dl-t`: ISO timestamp of the move-to-deadletter operation
+* `x-dl-tries`: number of tries at the moment of move-to-deadletter

 ## `queue`: Queue creation

 ```javascript